ULCA-IN/anuvaad-client-sdk/README_doc.md

 ## Root Directory:

 - **`package.json`**: Contains metadata and configuration for npm library, containing  "name": "bhashini-translation"
+- **`jsdoc.json`**: This project uses JSDoc to generate documentation for the codebase.
+This file specifies various settings that control how the documentation is generated.
 - **`index.js`**: The main entry point for your library, where all functionalities are exported.

 ## Configuration Folder: